rltvty2/wli/README.txt

 Running:

-For Linux you must download ulli-linux-v090146.py, then in the terminal run the following code:

-Right click on ulli-linux-v090146.py, then click properties, and then, under the permissions tab check "Allow this file to run as a program".
+For Linux you must download ulli-linux-v090146.py, right click on ulli-linux-v090146.py, click properties, and then, under the permissions tab check "Allow this file to run as a program".
 Then double click on the .py and click "Run in Terminal"

 Alternatively just run this code in your terminal, in the same folder you downloaded to: